 There are bad games and then there is Plumbers Don't Wear Ties, quite possibly the worst game ever made.
-Centered around John, a sexy mid-twenties plumber, Plumbers Don't Wear Ties is a unimaginably terrible adult visual novel from the '90s.
+Centered around John, a sexy plumber in his mid-20s, Plumbers Don't Wear Ties is a unimaginably terrible adult visual novel from the '90s.
 Pressured to find a wife by his mom, John meets Jane, a "daddy's girl," and it's your job to make sure the two bump uglies before the credits roll.

-Released in 1994 to spectacularly negative critical reception, this game was a of the avalanche of shitty games that helped sink the Panasonic 3DO.
+Released in 1994 to spectacularly negative critical reception, this game was a big part (opens in new tab) of the avalanche of shitty games that helped sink the Panasonic 3DO.

 All clogged up

 It's hard to fully convey how awful this game is.
 Part of the controversy surrounding it is that it was advertised as full-motion video when in fact it's essentially a PowerPoint presentation with audio cues.
 Just watch the intro sequence (opens in new tab) and you get the idea.

 The writing isn't just terrible, it's tasteless even by the standards of '90s videogame writing.
 There's a bit of nudity here and there, but even as pornography it fails miserably because of how irritating and lifeless the characters and acting are—and that's saying something considering we're talking about porn.

 The climax of the story is when Jane is asked by a potential employer to strip down and get busy in order to get the position she's applying for.
 If she refuses, the employer tries to rape her and John comes to the rescue.
 What does this have to do with plumbers or ties?
 I don't even know.